Vocational Certificate of Education: Subjects and assessment

 Assessment was by a mixture of continuous assessment, based on a portfolio of evidence, and externally set and marked examinations.

 Withdrawal

+In March 2004 the qualification was criticised by Ofsted, who found that teachers spend most of their time assessing work rather than teaching students.
+They reported that students weren't challenged enough, and were not provided with the skills they would need in the workplace.
+Ofsted called for the Qualifications and Curriculum Authority (QCA) to review course specifications, and to make work experience a mandatory part of the qualification.
+The QCA responded to the report, announcing that changes would be made in 2004.

-The regulatory body, the Qualifications and Curriculum Authority (QCA), along with Welsh equivalent ACCAC, decided in June 2004 to withdraw the Advanced VCE, with the final candidates starting in September 2004.
+The QCA, along with Welsh equivalent ACCAC, decided in June 2004 to withdraw the Advanced VCE, with the final candidates starting in September 2004.
 They created and piloted an "Applied GCE (AGCE)" qualification to replace the AVCE.
 Edexcel withdrew AVCE ICT in June 2006 but students were able to re-submit coursework until November 2006 and could re-sit exams until January 2007.
 The GNVQ is still currently available in two forms - Foundation and Intermediate levels - which both work up to the Advanced level.
 This was withdrawn in 2007.
 The decision to withdraw the qualification proved unpopular.